Definition of DevOps model

 How it works

 DevOps dissolves the boundaries between development and operation teams.
 Sometimes these two groups join together collaborating on the application lifecycle in whole, from development and testing to deploying and running in production.
 Some DevOps models may also include QA and security engineers.
-If security is the top priority for all members of DevOps group, such approach is called DevSecOps.
+If security is the top priority for all members of DevOps group, such an approach is called DevSecOps.

 These groups use special methods to automate the processes that used to be executed manually and required a lot of time for this.
 With the help of certain technologies and tools, such DevOps groups are self-sustained and able to complete tasks that formerly required intervention of other teams, such as code deployment or infrastructure initialization.